An unhealthy scalp causes several issues. Initially, these issues lead to clogged/distressed pores.

 Always test the pH of your hair products before applying them especially the last product you use as its important it closes your cuticles.
 A good balance is between 4.5 – 5.5.

-If you use a high pH product because you’re practicing a regimen like the Max Hydration Method for instance, always ensure the leave in you close your cuticles with falls between 4.5 – 5.5.
+If you use a high pH product because you’re practising a regimen like the Max Hydration Method for instance, always ensure the leave in you close your cuticles with falls between 4.5 – 5.5.

 You can easily check the pH balance of your products with test strips like this one.